-Are you like me, do you do that?
-That's what I do, I'm just like, "I can't think of anything to make."
-And it's not because there's nothing to make for dinner or that there's no food in the grocery store, or that I don't have any ideas.
-It's that there are too many choices, too many options, endless possibilities of things I could make for dinner and so the brain shuts down.
+Are you like me?
+Do you do that?
+That's what I do.
+I'm just like, I can't think of anything to make.
+And it's not because there's nothing to make for dinner or that there's no food in the grocery store or that I don't have any ideas.

+It's that there are too many choices, too many options, endless possibilities of things I could make for dinner.
+And so the brain shuts down.
 Now, dinner's just one tiny little part of our future.
 What else is going to exist in your future?
 How are you going to feel?
-How, are you going to look?
+How are you going to look?
 How are you going to spend your time?

-Where are you going to live, etc.?
-So we don't think about the future because it's literally a blank slate and when we do think about it, we tend to limit ourselves as much as possible.
-Which is again, your brain's way of saving energy but my point is, future thinking is challenging for me anyway and for most people that I know.
-It's just overwhelming, it's too much.
+Where are you going to live?
+Etc.

+So we don't think about the future because it's literally a blank slate.
+And when we do think about it, we tend to limit ourselves as much as possible, which is again, your brain's way of saving energy.
+But my point is, future thinking is challenging for me anyway.
+And for most people that I know, it's just overwhelming.
+It's too much.

-If somebody said to me, "Hey, Jody, you've got two choices in the future, either live in city A, or city B, which one would you choose?"
-I might think, well that stinks that I only have two choices.
-But the truth is, it would be much easier for my brain to start thinking about the future in that case and start planning and wrapping my head around it.
+If somebody said to me, "Hey, Jody, you've got two choices in the future, Either live in City A or City B. Which one would you choose?"
+I might think, well that stinks and I only have two choices, but the truth is it would be much easier for my brain to start thinking about the future in that case, right?
+And start planning and wrapping my head around it.

-Okay, so we don't think about our future selves now, let's go to future self, because most of us think we're just going to become whoever we become and we're waiting to see who that is.
+Okay, so we don't think about our future selves now.
+Let's go to future self, because most of us think we're just going to become whoever we become, and we're waiting to see who that is.
 And what I want to do is empower you today to have more of a say in that.

-I do think that there are things that are going to happen in our lives, maybe with our bodies, maybe with our relationships, maybe with our, I don't know, etc. There are people around us have agency, some things are somewhat out of our control.
+I do think that there are things that are going to happen in our lives, maybe with our bodies, maybe with our relationships, maybe with our, I don't know, etc. There are like people around us have agency.
+Some things are somewhat out of our control.
+And so I personally don't take the extreme approach of every single thing that happens in your life, you're going to create.
+I know some people do believe that I could be wrong but I do think that there's a much higher percentage of it up for grabs than what I know I think about and what most people think about.

-And so I personally don't take the extreme approach of every single thing that happens in your life you're going to create.
-I know some people do believe that, I could be wrong.
-But I do think that there's a much higher percentage of it up for grabs than what I know I think about and what most people think about.
-Who am I going to be in the future?
-Now, future me is going to be a version of me that is the result of what present me is doing.
-So if I get up in the morning and I drink water and I continue to drink water throughout the day then future me like bedtime Jody is going to be more hydrated.
+Okay, who am I going to be in the future?
+Now future me is going to be a version of me that is the result of what present me is doing.

-And if I do that many days consistently, or at least most days on the regular then future, future me, a month from now, two months from now, six months from now, a year from now.
-That future me is going to be a little bit healthier for having drunken, is that the word, drunken, drank?
-I don't know, for drinking water.
-Sorry, I don't know the past tense of drink, someone message me and tell me.
-That future version of me will be slightly different, more hydrated than if I don't drink water.
+So if I get up in the morning and I drink water and I continue to drink water throughout the day then future me like bedtime Jody is going to be more hydrated and if I do that many days consistently or at least most days on the regular, then future future me like a month from now, two months from now, six months from now, a year from now, that future me is going to be a little bit healthier for having drinking.
+Is that the word?
+Drunken?
+Drink?
+I don't know.
+For drinking water.
+Sorry, I don't know the past tense of drink.
+Someone, someone message me and tell me.
+That future version of me will be slightly different, more hydrated, right?
+Then if I don't drink water.